khamada611/ble_live_sample/README.md

   * __In this example, this phx server use a self-signed certificate.__

 Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).
+Please [check deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 ## How to use thie server